 - The upper body is leaning forward slightly throughout movement.
 Pause and return to the starting position as you exhale.

-Targeted Muscle Groups
+Primary Muscle Groups

 One of the great things about this particular movement is its versatility.
 The options and exercise variations are many.